oVirt/ovirt-site/source/release/3.5/index.html.md

 ### oVirt Image Uploader

+fixed in second rc

+* image uploader's rpm should provide required user on install if missing
+ - rhevm-image-uploader ignores insecure option fixed in first rc

 * option insecure doesn't work
  - uploading an ovf file to an export domain creates tmp folder with vm's full size